 - 1. Do these items comply with the WA plastics legislation (both Stage 1 and Stage 2 bans)? - 2.
-Do these items contain any form of plastic or compostable plastic? - Compostable plastic alternatives are banned for most items. - The only exemptions are bowls, trays, containers or cups which have a plastic or bioplastic lining/coating AND are primarily made from paperboard AND have achieved Australian composting certification (either AS 5810- 2010 or AS 4736-2006). - Lids for bowls, containers, and trays have the same exemption but remember that cup lids and produce bags must be completely plastic-free. - 3.
+Do these items contain any form of plastic or compostable plastic? - Compostable plastic alternatives are banned for most items. - The only exemptions are bowls, trays, containers or cups which have a plastic or bioplastic lining/coating AND are primarily made from paperboard AND have achieved Australian composting certification (either AS 5810- 2010 or AS 4736-2006). - Lids for bowls, containers, and trays have the same exemption but remember that cup lids must be completely plastic-free. - Produce bags which have achieved an Australian Standard composting certification are also exempt. - 3.
 Do these items contain any degradable plastic or banned types of expanded plastic packaging?